elucian/bee/syntax/structure.md

 **Examples:**

-* define  --define a constant, data type or function
+* define  --define a constant, data type or rule
 * create  --will allocate memory for new variables
 * modify  --change variable value
 * write   --output to console result of an expressions